HasanBALKANCI/Clarusway-AWS/aws/Hands-on/06_15_2022-Guile-VPC-3/README.md

 * In AWS Site-to-Site VPN,  each VPN connection has …2.
 VPN Tunnels which you can use them for high availability.

+* For making VPC peering. both VPCs don't have same subnet ip(CIDR).
+Not overwhelming.